Roman Torchwick: Really?! Could've fooled me with how much enthusiasm you put into our little romp just a few minutes ago.

 The character may be attracted to both genders anyway, or they may be willing to overlook their preferences for the sake of the job.
+They may not even be interested in anyone.
 That is the most important thing for this trope: they don't have to be pansexual for them to count.
 In fact, not being pansexual would make this trope even more applicable.

 No real-life examples, please.

-- MW: The Depraved Bisexual villain Yuki sleeps with several characters to manipulate them, including Garai, who is a priest, his bosses daughter, the closeted Minch and Minch's wife, and Sumiko.
+- MW: The Depraved Bisexual villain Yuki sleeps with several characters to manipulate them, including Garai, who is a priest, his boss's daughter, the closeted Minch and Minch's wife, and Sumiko.

 - Subverted in Justice League Elite when Menagerie blows off an operation posing as one of Deathstroke's groupies after one of the other groupies hits on her; Menagerie is a bit homophobic.

 - Mystique is a Shapeshifting Seducer, who is well known to be pansexual.
 She has fallen in love with and married both men and women, both as a man or woman (or otherwise) herself.
 Even in the absence of romance, she is further willing to seduce and sleep with anyone of any gender if it fulfills her goals — whatever they may currently be.

 - The Punisher MAX: William Rawlins is an amoral CIA agent who'll use sex as a means of pursuing his own agenda, whether it be with a man or a woman.